Skip to main content

 10-year total TCO with 3% cap: $2,003,700 - $12,894 less than without cap.

-The landlord absorbs $0.68/sf on this tenant in Year 10 — a real NOI cost that grows as the cap binds harder against rising expenses.
+The landlord absorbs $0.68/sf on this tenant in Year 10.
+That is a real NOI cost that grows as the cap binds harder against rising expenses.
 The cam-cap-rate-multiplier resource shows how these cap positions affect portfolio NOI over time.

 Three-Property Occupancy Cost Comparison